-For details of methods adopted for determining impairments, please refer to the note 3(f) and 23 to the audited financial statements.
+For details of methods adopted for determining impairments, please refer to the note 3(f) and 24 to the audited financial statements.

-As at 31 December 2019, the Company had no impaired exposures and no exposure which is past due for more than 90 days but is not impaired.
+As at 31 December 2020, the Company had no exposure which is past due for more than 90 days but is not impaired.

 Restructured exposures refer to assets that have been restructured and renegotiated between the Company and the counterparties because of a deterioration in the financial position of the counterparties or of the inability of the counterparties to meet the original repayment schedule and for which the revised repayment terms, either of interest or of repayment period, are non-commercial to the Company.
-As at 31 December 2019, the Company had no restructured exposures.
+As at 31 December 2020, the Company had no restructured exposures.

-The following tables show the breakdown of the Company's exposures by geographical areas, industry and residual maturity as at 31 December 2019.
+The following tables show the breakdown of the Company's exposures by geographical areas, industry and residual maturity as at 31 December 2020.
 These amounts do not include the effects of recognised credit risk mitigation.